C0DER11101/For_CMAKE/PROJECT1/Info.md

 (We have already talked about `${PROJECT_NAME}` in [Basic.md](https://github.com/C0DER11101/For_CMAKE/blob/Cmake/Basic.md).

 Why is it required?
-My executable `RPS` is in the `build` directory, so that means everytime I want to run my executable, I will have to move to the build directory in and then run the executable which is a lot of work.
+My executable `RPS` is in the `build` directory, so that means everytime I want to run my executable, I will have to move to the `build` directory and then run the executable which is a lot of work.
 So instead you can write this command:

 ```bash
 make install